More Info In The 2024 FAQ

 Vehicles will be allowed to drive to campsites to unload.
 Space allotted for theme camps will be marked, as will areas for open camping.
 THERE IS NO DRIVING INTO THE “BACK 40” IN ANY WEATHER, This is an open camping area, and due to weather related considerations, we cannot guarantee that vehicles back there will not get stuck.

 Upon arrival during daylight hours, you will have 2 hours to unload camping gear and return your car to the parking area.
 Parking volunteers will follow up with participants to ensure paths and cars are clear.
 THERE IS NO DRIVING WITHOUT AN ESCORT AT NIGHT.
 If you arrive after dark, during TACO hours, a golf cart will escort you to your campsite, and then escort your car back after you have unloaded.
-Otherwise, you will need to park inside the gate area and wait until morning to drive to your site.
+Otherwise, you will need to park in the designated Late Arrival area next to Gate and wait until morning to drive to your site.
 You can of course, walk gear to your site at any time.

 Weather not-permitting: